Teaching English Overseas as a Stepping Stone to an International Career

 One billion people in the world want to learn English; so finding an English teaching job overseas is simple.
 Almost everyone reading this article could be on a plane heading overseas to teach English within the next three months.
-Your teaching job is guaranteed if you are a native English speaker, have a university degree, and have taken a short training course on how to teach English as a foreign language.
+Your teaching job is guaranteed if you are a native English speaker, have a university degree, and have taken a short training course on how to teach English as a foreign language (often a TESOL/TESL/TEFL/CELTA certificate which can even be completed online relatively cheaply).

 Opportunities abound in all non-native-English-speaking countries overseas (i.e., not Australia, New Zealand, or the U.K.).
-The hot markets are Eastern Europe, Turkey, Korea, Taiwan, Hong Kong, Thailand, Indonesia, China, and Japan.
-In Western Europe visa restrictions often apply, but there are still opportunities in Spain, Portugal, and Greece.
-In Eastern Europe, accommodations and salaries can be restricting; but Hungary, Poland, and the Czech Republic are actively recruiting teachers.
-In Latin America there is work to be found in Mexico, Costa Rica, Chile, Peru, and Venezuela.
+The hot markets are in Asia, including South Korea, China, Taiwan, Thailand, Vietnam, Cambodia, and Japan.
+In Western Europe, work permits and visa restrictions are stringent due to EU regulations, but there are still a few opportunities in Spain and France for the resourceful.
+In Central and Eastern Europe, accommodations and salaries can be restricting; but Poland and the Czech Republic are actively recruiting teachers.
+In Latin America there is work to be found in Mexico, Costa Rica, Chile, Ecuador, Argentina, Brazil, and Peru.

 My purpose here is to show you how you can use the English-teaching experience to realize your specific goals and objectives.
 You can teach English in order to travel, learn a new language, or pay off student loans.
 What's more exciting is that teaching English abroad can be a stepping stone to other professional international careers.
 You will need to take risks, go out on a limb, and plot your way to success.
 However, the payoff is almost always guaranteed.
 There is actually little risk of failure.
 Remember, one billion people want to learn English.
 Keeping this in mind will help you achieve your goals.